 The Company and its subsidiaries acquired right-of-use for sites of fitness center chains and recreational sports venues by leasing.
-As the completeness of acquisition of contracts, contract terms and conditions, all relevant facts and circumstances and the discount rate of the lease payments involved management's estimates and assumptions, and the amount of right-of-use assets and lease liabilities increased as business locations increased, we considered this a key audit matter.
+As the completeness of contracts entered into, contract terms and conditions, judgment of all relevant facts and circumstances and the discount rate of the lease payments involved management's subjective determination and assumptions, and the amount of right-of-use assets and lease liabilities increased as business locations increased, we therefore considered this a key audit matter.

-Our audit procedures included, but not limited to, testing the effectiveness of internal controls concerning the measurement of right-of-use assets and lease liabilities, reviewing important meetings records and details of rental expenditures of the Group, identifying additional lease agreement during the period.
-We also identified the lease components within contracts and assessed the lease terms and the appropriateness of the discount rate which the lease payments adopted, and recalculating appropriateness of the recorded amounted of right-of-use assets and lease liabilities.
-Furthermore, we consider the appropriateness of disclosing the right-of-use assets and lease liabilities in Note 6 to the consolidated financial statements.
+Our audit procedures included, but not limited to, testing the effectiveness of internal controls concerning the measurement of right-of-use assets and lease liabilities, reviewing important meeting minutes and details of rental expenditures of the Group, identifying additional lease agreement during the period.
+We also identified the lease components within contracts and assessed the lease terms and the appropriateness of the discount rate which the lease payments adopted, and recalculating appropriateness of the amount booked of right-of-use assets and lease liabilities.
+Furthermore, we considered the appropriateness of disclosing the right-of-use assets and lease liabilities in Note 6 to the consolidated financial statements.